idexus/Sharp.UI/doc/properties.md

 new Label("This is a test")
 ```

-`CodeMarkup.Maui` also provides a way to set property values based on device idiom, platform, or app theme.
+`Sharp.UI` also provides a way to set property values based on device idiom, platform, or app theme.
 Here is an example of setting the font size and text color of a `Label` based on the current device or theme:

 ```cs
 new Label("Hello")